chrisbori/My-Online-Portfolio/final-project-part-one.md

 ### Puerto Rican migration and poverty
 This section wil describe the migration patterns of Puerto Rico, i.e., the continuous exodus of Puerto Ricans to the United States
-* **Population changes in Puerto Rico**: data viz #3 - This will show the shift in population in Puerto Rico overtime, i.e., the continuous exodus.
+* **Population change rates in Puerto Rico**: data viz #3 - This will show the shift in population in Puerto Rico overtime, i.e., the continuous exodus.
 * **Correlation between Migration Pattern and Poverty Rate**: data viz #4 - This will also be confirmatory.
 I suspect there to be a negative relationship, indicative of displacement, i.e., most emigrants were below the poverty line, and as a result, exodus results in lower poverty rates.
 Not concreely sure this is the section for this viz, but we'll see.

 ### Housing Values in Puerto Rico: "Está cañón"